peterbourgon/peter-bourgon-org/src/blog/2019-04-05-sunlight-is-not-always-the-best-disinfectant.md

 ruined landscapes than moldy plates.
 The rise of ethno-nationalism and race supremacy in western democracies is certainly among them.
 Relying on the disinfecting power of exposure to society is naïve to the point of being immoral.
+Society doesn't disinfect the disease, the disease infects society.

 We know now that blind application of free speech as a doctrine merely cedes the public square to the extremists, and results in a shittier society.
 Those with the power to do so have both the right and ethical obligation to stop these infections at the source, by organizing, by protesting, by de-platforming, and by recognizing that free speech isn't an end in itself, but